Integrated Pest Management

 Approach to Rodent Extermination

-The City of Revere will be tackling the rat problem in Revere through a multi-pronged approach.
+The City of Revere is tackling the rat problem in Revere through a multi-pronged approach.
 Read Mayor Arrigo’s op-ed on the City’s more aggressive plan in addressing the rat problem.

 The revised approach includes: